 IN Equality works to uplift community voices to create systemic change.
 In 2018 and 2019, we worked to oppose a data sharing agreement in Ramsey County and produced several policy briefs and graphics.
 Learn more and download the reports.

 We work with a Collaborative Community Leadership model.
-At this time our team includes: Damon Drake, Laura LaBlanc, Russel Balenger, Crystal Norcross, Long Vang, Aazia Ross, Bella Dawson, and David Starks.
+At this time our team includes: Laura LaBlanc, Russel Balenger, Crystal Norcross, Cheryl Feather, Long Vang, Aazia Ross, Bella Dawson, and Sabrina Nur.